What were these 6 of the World's Oldest Cellphone Manufacturing Companies were selling back then

 Who doesn't know Samsung?
 Looks like there isn't any who doesn't.
 Samsung is a South Korean giant multinational company that has the highest smartphone sales every year!

 Samsung is headquartered in Seoul, South Korea.
 The company was founded by Lee Byung-chul on March 1, 1938.
-Samsung began its business journey from a small trading company.
+Samsung began its business journey as a small trading company.
 With 40 factory employees, Samsung manufactures processed dried fish, food ingredients, and instant noodles.

 When the Korean War broke out, Samsung turned to a sugar factory named * Cheil Jedang * in Busan.
 Slowly but surely, Samsung is expanding into another field, namely the wool processing industry under the name * Cheil Mojik * in Daegu.
 At that time * Cheil Mojik * succeeded in becoming the biggest wool factory in South Korea!